 Warner Music Group has entered into a stockholders agreement with Acquisition Corp., Holdings, the Investors, Time Warner and certain of our executive officers and directors.
 This agreement will be amended in connection with this offering.
 The amended stockholders agreement will provide that Warner Music Group's board of directors consist of fourteen members, with five directors appointed by THL, three directors appointed by Bain Capital, one director appointed by Providence Equity, one director appointed by Music Capital (THL, Bain Capital and Providence Equity, each a "Principal Investor Group"), one director who will at all times be the Chief Executive Officer, currently Edgar Bronfman, Jr., and three independent directors to be chosen unanimously by the vote of Warner Music Group's board.
 The agreement regarding the appointment of directors will remain until the earlier of a change of control or the last date permitted by applicable law, including any New York Stock Exchange requirements.
-The three independent directors have not currently been appointed, but Richard Bressler has agreed to serve as a director as of the date of this offering.
-The number of directors that an Investor may appoint will be reduced if that Investor's investment in us falls below certain share ownership thresholds outlined in the amended stockholders agreement.
+The three independent directors that an Investor may appoint will be reduced if that Investor's investment in us falls below certain share ownership thresholds outlined in the amended stockholders agreement.
 In case of such a reduction, the number of our total directors will be accordingly reduced.
 Each Investor's director designee(s) may only be removed by the Investor that appointed such designee(s).
 The amended stockholders agreement contemplates that the board of directors of Warner Music Group will have an executive committee, an audit committee and a compensation committee and, at its discretion, a governance committee.